isabelarvelo/LongLoRA-Paper-Presentation/README.md

 * Empirical evidence has found that using LoRA for context extension is neither _effective_ or _efficient_
 	* has high perplexity (less certainty in predictions)
-  	* standard self-attention mechanism still yields dramatic increases in computational complexity as context length extends
+  	* standard self-attention mechanism (Vaswani et al., 2017) still yields dramatic increases in computational complexity as context length extends